 It typically takes four years after a Chapter 7 bankruptcy discharge for a conventional loan.
-It takes two years for FHA or VA financing.
+However, it only takes two years for FHA or VA financing.
 This is referred to as a seasoning period.

-Of course, each lender has its own underwriting guidelines, so meeting this requirement alone doesn’t automatically qualify you for a loan.
+Of course, each lender has different underwriting guidelines, so meeting this requirement alone doesn’t automatically qualify you for a loan.
 For Chapter 13 bankruptcy, you might be able to get a conventional loan just two years after the discharge date.
 It’s just one year for FHA and VA loans.

-Making your payments on-time every month should be obvious.
+Making your debt payments on time every month should be obvious.
 However, you will need to show at least 12 consecutive months of on-time payments and permission from the court to take on new debt.

 Because your credit is so heavily affected by bankruptcy, you might also expect to see higher down payment requirements when you go to buy a house.
 An FHA loan, for example, typically allows for just a 3.5% down payment.